olliephillips/tinyMQTT/README.md

 ```

 ## Credits
 @gfwilliams, @tve, @HyGy, @MaBecker.
-Thanks for the advice, tips and patience!
+Thanks for the advice, tips, testing and patience!